redbrick/blog/posts/2024-02-07-egm-results.md

 ### Section 5

 The changes in this section pertain to the election of "technical roles" onto the Redbrick Committee.
-The three roles have been combined into one as they all fall under the same rules.
+The election criteria for the three roles have been combined into one, since they all fall under the same rules.

 ```diff
 + 5.3 To be deemed fit for election to the position of Systems Administrator, Webmaster or Helpdesk, the candidate must pass an aptitude test, set by the following people for their respective roles: